-(2) As at June 30, 2023, foreign exchange collars of \$0.2 million included in prepaid expenses and other.
+As at June 30, 2023, foreign exchange collars of \$0.2 million included in prepaid expenses and other.

-(3) Balance includes current and non-current portions (note 8(b)).
+Balance includes current and non-current portions (note 8(b)).

-(4) Balance includes current and non-current portions (note 8(c)).
+Balance includes current and non-current portions (note 8(c)).

-(5) As at December 31, 2022, foreign exchange collars of \$2.4 million included in accounts payable and accrued liabilities.
+As at December 31, 2022, foreign exchange collars of \$2.4 million included in accounts payable and accrued liabilities.

-The fair values of the Trust's loan receivable, accounts receivable, cash and cash equivalents, accounts payable and accrued liabilities and distributions payable approximate their carrying amounts due to the relatively short periods to maturity of these financial instruments.
-The fair value of the long-term receivable included in other assets approximates its carrying amount as the receivable bears interest at rates comparable to current market rates.
-The fair values of the unsecured debentures are determined using quoted market prices.
+unsecured debentures are determined using quoted market prices.
 The fair values of the secured debt, unsecured credit facility and term loans approximate their carrying amounts as the secured debt, unsecured credit facility and term loans bear interest at rates comparable to the current market rates.
 The fair values of the derivatives and foreign exchange collars are determined using market inputs quoted by their counterparties.